-Currently, FATCA Withholding does not apply to payments made on the Bonds.
-It cannot be rule out that the FATCA Withholding would be extended at some point to include "foreign passthru payments".
-Even in such case, it is expected without any guarantee that payments on the Bonds would not fall within the definition of "foreign passthru payments".
+Currently, FATCA Withholding (defined herein under section 4.8.3) does not apply to payments made on the Bonds.
+Proposed U.S. Treasury Regulations have delayed FATCA Withholding on "foreign passthru payments".
+Although there is little available guidance on the applicability of FATCA to foreign passthru payments, it is expected without any guarantee that payments on the Bonds would not fall within the definition of foreign passthru payments.

 Should FATCA Withholding become applicable to payments made on the Bonds, it may affect payments made to custodians or intermediaries in the payment chain leading to the ultimate investor if any such custodian or intermediary generally is unable to receive payments free of FATCA withholding.
-It also may affect payments to any ultimate investor that is a financial institution that is not entitled to receive payments free of withholding under FATCA, or an ultimate investor that fails to provide its broker (or other custodian or intermediary from which it receives a payment) with any information, forms, other documentation or consents that may be necessary for the payments to be made free of FATCA withholding.
-Investors should choose the custodians or intermediaries with care (to ensure each is compliant with FATCA or other laws or agreements related to FATCA, including any inter-governmental agreements, if applicable) and provide each custodian or intermediary with any information, forms, other documentation or consents that may be necessary for such custodian or intermediary to make a payment free of FATCA withholding.
+It also may affect payments to any ultimate investor that is a financial institution that is not entitled to receive payments free of withholding under FATCA, or an ultimate investor that fails to provide its broker (or other custodian or intermediary from which it receives a payment) with any information, forms, other documentation or consents that may be necessary for the payments to be made free of FATCA Withholding.
+Investors should choose the custodians or intermediaries with care (to ensure each is compliant with FATCA or other laws or agreements related to FATCA, including any inter-governmental agreements, if applicable) and provide each custodian or intermediary with any information, forms, other documentation or intermediary with any information, forms, other documentation or intermediary with any information, forms, other laws or agreements related to FATCA, including any inter-governmental agreements, if applicable) and provide each custodian or intermediary to make a payment free of FATCA Withholding.